junkanghu/vscode_notes/ubuntu.md

 ``` shell
 egrep '\.MP4$|\.'
 ```
-used for searching a string in the target string using regular expression
+used for searching a string in the target string using regular expresion

 ## |
 ``` shell